dymmond/lilya/docs/en/docs/applications.md

 if you are deprecating a whole [Included](./routing.md#include) Lilya application in favour of a new one.
 The flag should indicate that all the paths should be considered deprecated.
 * **redirect_slashes** - Flag to enable/disable redirect slashes for the handlers.
 It is enabled by default.
+* **infer_body** - Flag to enable/disable global infer for requests body using tools like Pydantic/msgspec or any other, automatically.

 ## Decorating routes directly in the app